-Larry N. Shatto recently retired from his second career as a DOD Contractor/Maintenance Test Pilot for M1 Support Services, flying the AH-64D Longbow at Fort Hood, TX.
+Larry N. Shatto recently left the board of Independence Corps.
+Larry had retired from his second career as a DOD Contractor/Maintenance Test Pilot for M1 Support Services, flying the AH-64D Longbow at Fort Hood, TX.
 Larry retired from the US Army in 1989 as a Chief Warrant Officer and went to work for Lockheed for six years prior to joining DynCorps where he worked for ten years.

 Larry is a native of Vallejo, CA and enlisted in the US Army in 1968, a year after graduating from high school.
 Larry spent eleven years as a helicopter mechanic and crew chief and rose to the rank of Staff Sergeant “P” (promotable) before earning his Army Aviator wings as a Warrant Officer in 1980.
 He is rated in the UH-1H, all AH-1’s, AH-64A and AH-64D helicopters.